aalmho/CinemaApp/README.md

 # CinemaApp
-Run Main.java to execute to program
+Run Main.java to execute the program